Sculeni

 Sculeni (סקולען, Skulen) is a commune in Ungheni District, Moldova.
 It is composed of four villages: Blindești, Floreni, Gherman and Sculeni.

 It is also a border checkpoint to Romania.

 History

+The Romanian boyar and heir apparent to the Moldavian throne Grigore Mihail Sturdza was born in Sculeni in 1821.
+He was the son of Prince Mihail Sturdza, a scion of Wallachian and Moldavian nobility.

-The town had an important Jewish community before World War II to such an extent that a Hasidic dynasty is designated after its name, the Skulen Hasidic dynasty.
+The town had an important Jewish community before World War II.
 In June 1941, hundreds of Jews from the area were murdered in mass executions perpetrated by a death squad of Romanian troops.

+The town is the namesake of the Skulen Hasidic dynasty, as its founder, Eliezer Zusia Portugal, initially served as the town's rabbi.